xrdocs/software-management/_blogs/2016-10-24-using-ztp-to-install-chef.md

 With both the server and a workstation configured, it is possible to bootstrap your first node.

 ## Installing the client with ZTP and Bootsrap the node
-Using ZTP we can install the Chef client directly inside the control plane LXC of IOS-XR
+Using ZTP we can install the Chef client directly inside the control plane LXC of IOS-XR, here is a script example that will perform the installation during the initial bootup.

 ```shell
 #!/bin/bash